 For the third consecutive time, the Kentucky Department of Corrections (DOC) Division of Probation and Parole has received a near perfect score in its re-accreditation audit.

 The division received an overall score of 99 percent.
 Auditors scored the agency 100 percent on the mandatory standard requirements and 99 percent on the non-mandatory requirements of the American Correctional Association (ACA).

-Probation and parole offices across the Commonwealth, covering three regions of the state, were toured by the audit team.
+Probation and parole offices across the Commonwealth, covering four regions of the state, were toured by the audit team.
 The team spoke with probation and parole officers regarding supervision procedures and operational practices, as well as offenders under probation and parole supervision.